Ashwinib26/Road-Defect-Detection-Tool/README.md

 Go to `http://127.0.0.1:5000` in your browser.

-* The **Reset** button reloads the page, allowing you to clear results and upload a new image.

 ---

 ### 📝 Future Improvements

 * Integrate deep learning (CNN) models for more accurate crack detection.
 * Export results as PDF report.
-* Support for batch image uploads.
 * Mobile responsiveness and drag-and-drop upload.

 ---

 ### 🤝 Contributing

-1. Fork the repo
-2. Create a new branch (`feature/my-feature`)
-3. Commit your changes
-4. Push to the branch
-5. Create a pull request
+Fork the repo make your changes , Create a pull request and participate.

 ---

 ### 🙋‍♀️ Support

-For questions or suggestions, open an [Issue](https://github.com/your-username/medical-image-preprocessor/issues) or contact [ashwinisbisen@gmail.com](mailto:ashwinisbisen@gmail.com).
+For questions or suggestions, open an [Issue] or contact [ashwinisbisen@gmail.com](mailto:ashwinisbisen@gmail.com).

 ---